gritcoding/pilot/scratch_gpio_projects/README.md

 * You should have 3 LEDs side by side.
 The pin numbers you need to use in ScratchGPIO are the following, in order: pin11, pin15, pin31. (the pin numbering follows no logic at all).
+* take a push button, and place on pins 28,e-30,e as well as 28,h-30,h.
+When pushing the button, contact will be made between bins 28,e and 30,e together, and similarly between 28,e and 30,e together.
+* Take another short wire and connected it to breakout board pin 21, 20,h on the breadboard.
+Connect the other side to 28,i